nathanial/geist/LightingAlternatives.md

 - Parallel frontier expansion is OK if merges are serialized; region recompute can be parallel by tiles.

 Recommended Path (practical, staged)
-- Stage 1: Region recompute for edits (Alternative 2)
+- Stage 1: Two‑phase decrease/increase BFS (Alternative 11)
-  - Add per‑chunk dirty AABB accumulation with radius based on attenuation/range.
+  - Implement Minecraft‑style darken‑then‑re‑light for block light and skylight, with separate decrease/increase queues and a per‑tick `maxUpdateCount` budget.
-  - Recompute only within AABB; publish planes if AABB touches borders.
+  - Treat cross‑chunk edges as first‑class: defer edge work until neighbors are resident and finish it deterministically (skip‑edge analogue).
-  - Keep canonical seam ownership + finalize barrier.
+  - Keep canonical seam ownership + finalize barrier and per‑face change masks.
 - Stage 2: Seam halo (Alternative 3)
   - Extend solve by a thin halo using world sampling; derive planes from halo.
   - This stabilizes first draw and reduces neighbor dependency.